RangiTaranga: Plot

 Gautham Suvarna is a novelist, leading a reclusive life in Ooty.
 His latest novel is titled RangiTaranga, a word which might hold the key to his past.
-Indu, Gautham's wife, is a soft natured girl, who paints the cover pages of all of Gautham's novels.
+Indu, Gautham's wife, is a soft-natured girl who paints the cover pages of all of Gautham's novels.
 Sandhya, a self-proclaimed reporter from Bangalore, is in search of an anonymous writer who goes by the pen name Anashku.
 She finds out about the writer from a publisher and sets on a journey to find him.
 A pregnant Indu finds herself in trouble when she repetitively gets nightmares of an accident.
 She then convinces Gautham to visit her ancestral home in the village of Kamarottu in order to perform some rituals to solve her problems.
-Upon their arrival in Kamarottu, Gautham befriends the post master Kalinga, and the elderly school head master Shankar.
+Upon their arrival in Kamarottu, Gautham befriends the post master Kalinga and the elderly school head master Shankar.

 During their stay in the village, Indu experiences strange occurrences in the house, including an incident where Indu is almost pulled into a well while she is fetching a bucket of water.
-The incident provokes Gautham to investigate and he learns from Kalinga that the well contains Brahmarakshasa (devil) and that the Kamarottu home was haunted by a ghost (Guddada Bhoota).
-Gautham's investigation also irks the powerful men in the village and on one occasion, one of the henchmen of a powerful politician attacks Gautham, leaving him injured.
+The incident provokes Gautham to investigate the village further.
+He learns from Kalinga that the well contains Brahmarakshasa (devil) and that the Kamarottu home is haunted by a ghost (Guddada Bhoota).
+Gautham's investigation also irks the powerful men in the village: on one occasion, one of the henchmen of a powerful politician attacks Gautham, leaving him injured.
 Meanwhile, Sandhya's trail leads her to Kamarottu.
-Indu goes missing one night and later, the local police declare that she was killed six years ago, in an accident.
+Indu goes missing one night and later, the local police declare that she was killed six years ago in an accident.
 Confused, Gautham starts searching for her and discovers an illegal sand mafia, led by the corrupt politician Mahabala Hegde, along with the local police, which leads him to conclude that their attack on him was merely to cover up their illegal activity.

-Sandhya meets Gautham during the investigation of his wife's disappearance and helps him in discovering a diary, titled Harini.
+Sandhya meets Gautham during the investigation of his wife's disappearance and helps him in discovering a diary titled Harini.
 Through this diary, Gautham discovers that the woman who he believed to be his wife Indu, was actually Harini, a yoga instructor from Bangalore, and that he himself is not Gautham.
 Indu and her husband Gautham were in reality, Harini's friends.
-In an impulsive action fueled by fear, Harini killed a man who was abusive to her and threatened her after she spurned his physical advances.
-Horrified by the realization that she has killed a person and terrified by the prospect of legal repercussions, she confides in Indu and Gautham, who decide to take her to Kamarottu and create an alibi for Harini.
+In a desperate and impulsive attempt to escape further abuse, Harini killed a man who was abusive to her and threatened her after she spurned his physical advances.
+Horrified by the realization that she has killed a person and terrified by the prospect of legal repercussions, she confides in Indu and Gautham, who decide to take her to Kamarottu and create an alibi for her.
 It is revealed that Gautham was actually Siddharth, an aspiring writer/singer who was in love with Sandhya.